Showbusiness!

 Showbusiness! is a 1994 live album by anarchist punk band Chumbawamba.
 It was recorded on the 18 and 19 August 1994 at the Duchess of York in Leeds.

-In response to threats from fascists who rang the venue to say they'd turn up mob-handed and trash it "if Chumbawamba play", Leeds Anti-Fascist Action organised security.
-Fittingly, all the money from both concerts (around £1500) was given to AFA.

 The album was issued in the United States as the For A Free Humanity: For Anarchy double CD, coupling Showbusiness! with Noam Chomsky's Capital Rules.

 Track listing

 All songs written and arranged by Chumbawamba.